Gladys Kalema-Zikusoka: Professional accomplishments

-Honors, awards, and other recognitions
+Books, Honors, Awards, and other Recognitions

+Walking with Gorillas: The Journey of an African Wildlife Vet The book's foreword is by Dr Jane Goodall.

 Kalema-Zikusoka has received a number of honours, awards, and other public recognitions of her environmental and humanitarian work.
 In 2009, she won the Whitley Gold Award, the top prize awarded in what has been considered the "Green Oscars".
 In 2008, the San Diego Zoo gave her its Conservation-in-Action Award.
 In 2006, Kalema-Zikusoka was elected to an Ashoka Fellowship.
 In 2007, Seed Magazine named her one of their eight Revolutionary Minds in Science.

 Kalema-Zikusoka was profiled in the BBC documentary, Gladys the African Vet.
 She has also been featured in documentaries in National Geographic, Animal Planet, MNet and Uganda Television.
 She was chosen among nine international environmental leaders to write a letter to the next US president in Sierra Club Magazine, November/December 2008 issue.

 In 2018, Dr. Kalema-Zikusoka was awarded the EarthCare Award by the United States-based Sierra Club, in recognition of her "unique contribution to international environmental protection and conservation", as related to her work in environmental protection and co-existence between communities and mountain gorillas in Uganda.
 She received the award on 29 September 2018, at a ceremony that was held in Denver, Colorado, in the United States.

 In December 2021 she was proclaimed the United Nations Environment Programme's Champion of the Earth for Science and Innovation.